vassiliphilippov/erct-papers/_papers/06-lai-et-al-2015-cal-migrant-schools-beijing.md

   r:
     met: false
     explanation: >-
-      No mention of a separate, external research team replicating this exact CAL intervention in a different context.
+      No evidence is provided that an external research team replicated this CAL intervention in a different context.
-    quote: >-
+    quote: null
-      The paper does not reference any ‘subsequent study … implemented in a different district by a different team.’
     analysis: >-
-      1) Relevant Quotes:
+      1) Relevant Discussion:
-         - “This paper uses a randomized field experiment … We do not see references to separate, independent teams replicating the same CAL model.” (paper throughout)
+         - The study reports one randomized experiment in migrant schools in Beijing.
+           It does not reference any subsequent implementation of the same program by another independent team.
       2) Detailed Analysis:
-         There is no evidence of an independent replication by a separate research team; the study only reports a single experiment in Beijing migrant schools.
+         Criterion R requires that the findings be reproduced by an independent study.
+         This paper makes no mention of any follow-up study or replication carried out by different researchers.
+Absent an independent replication, we must conclude that this criterion is not met.
   i:
     met: false
     explanation: >-
-      The same team oversaw both the intervention and the research; no separate external evaluator was in charge.
+      The intervention and evaluation were conducted by the same research team; there was no independent external evaluator.
     quote: >-
-      "We carried out data collection and randomization … The authors designed, implemented, and evaluated the CAL program." (implied throughout)
+      "The research group conducted a total of three rounds of a survey of each third-grade student in the 24 schools..." (p.
+40)
     analysis: >-
       1) Relevant Quotes:
-         - “We thank Quanta Computer for their support … Additional acknowledgement goes to Tianhua Shidai for supplying part of the software … We also would like to thank the China Children and Teenagers’ Fund for their collaboration.”
-           (Acknowledgments, p.
-44)
-         - “The authors … carried out data collection and randomization.
-The hardware was donated, and we wrote the final evaluation.” (various references in text)
+         - “We conducted a clustered (at the class level) RCT of CAL in Beijing migrant schools…” (p.
+36)
+         - “The research group conducted a total of three rounds of a survey of each third-grade student in the 24 schools in our main sample…” (p.
+40)
       2) Detailed Analysis:
-         Since the same group that designed and implemented the CAL program also conducted the evaluation, the study lacks an independent evaluation.
+         The authors themselves designed and implemented the CAL program and also carried out the randomization and data collection&#8203;:contentReference[oaicite:36]{index=36}&#8203;:contentReference[oaicite:37]{index=37}.
+There is no indication that any independent agency was hired to run the experiment or evaluate outcomes.
+Because the same team was responsible for both the intervention delivery and its evaluation, the study fails to meet the independence criterion (I).
   p:
     met: false
     explanation: >-